dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

 If you are a powerful figure, you might want to avoid a total reliance on biometrics to configure a multifactor login with a complex, unique password and multiple devices involved in login.

 Most people simply aren't going to be targets of biometric identity theft, especially as technology gets more sophisticated and takes more and more data into account when making identifications.
-As it is now, biometric identification is probably better than having “1234567” or “0000” as your password, anyway.
+As it is now, biometric authentication is probably better than having “1234567” or “0000” as your password, anyway.

 ## The bio-future

-Biometric identification clearly has a long way to go before we exhaust its possibilities.
-From government identification to healthcare to banking, from consumers unlocking their devices to evidence in a courtroom, where biometric identification isn't the norm, it's likely to become the norm in the future.
+Biometric authentication clearly has a long way to go before we exhaust its possibilities.
+From government identification to healthcare to banking, from consumers unlocking their devices to evidence in a courtroom, where biometric authentication isn't the norm, it's likely to become the norm in the future.

 With more development, we could sharply reduce the use of passwords, identification documents, and PIN numbers.
 Biometrics are here to stay — and the best part is that once they're in place, you might never have to remember any passwords again.